sjess/st4rd0tf1les/README.md

 After a clean Win10 install, you can run `./install.ps1` with elevated Powershell rights.

-This installs common things on your pc.
+This installs common things on your pc, but you need to give scripts the rights to do so

+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 ### Common